sigmor10/CRUDWebApp/README.md

 - `CRUDService`: based on ASP.NET Core which serves as backend application
 - `FrontEnd`: based on Blazor WebAssembly (WASM) which serves as SPA frontend application.

+To view full documentation open ./html/index.html fiel in a browser.

 ## Caution

 For the whole app to work properly as is, you need **Postgres Server** running on **localhost** on port **5432**.